Tattooing as Ceremony: An Integrative Experience

 Somatic therapy is a body-based approach to emotional processing and healing.
 “Soma” means the living, felt experience.
 In sessions, we bring attention to what’s happening in the body—beyond thought—and gently explore how emotion, sensation, and memory live in physical experience.

-While language can be part of somatic therapy, it’s not the only path.
+Whilst language is a sequenced component somatic therapy, it’s only one aspect of it.
 Some sessions may involve talking, others might involve movement, stillness, or guided inquiry.
 You’re always in control.

 Somatic practice supports: